kushyzee/100-days-of-code/log.md

 **Thoughts**: I easily wrote the sepia filter function today and I also didn't have much difficutly writing the function for reflecting an image but the last function which is blur is very difficult

+### Day 42: August 3.
+2022

+**Today's progress**: Completed CS50 problem set 4

+**Thoughts**: After several days, I was finally able to complete this problem set.
+It was a very challenging problem but I am glad to have successfully completed.
+Writing the codes for the first two filters (grayscale and sepia) wasn't so difficult but the 3rd filter (reflection) was a bit difficult while the last one (blur) was the toughest